IntegrationMatters/njams-toolbox/h2-maintenance/bash/README.md

 * Linux/Unix:

-  Run a terminal and enter command, for example:
+  Open a Terminal and enter command, for example:

   ```
   $ ./h2-maintenance.sh admin admin